About CARA

 2023

-Today, CARA’s efforts continue to reach and support small businesses across the entire state of Alabama.
+In 2023, CARA’s efforts continue to reach and support small businesses across the entire state of Alabama.
 CARA in collaboration with iCARE Alabama continues to assist in disaster relief efforts & small business resiliency training for the Selma small business community after the January 2023 tornadoes.
 CARA currently has small business resiliency centers in Jefferson County, Dallas County and Autauga County, with plans to create more ASBRCs across Alabama.
 We are celebrating a new partnership between the CARA and the U.S. Small Business Administration (SBA) to strengthen and expand small business development in the Black Belt.
 We are increasing and strengthening our university and corporate partnerships to expand our economic development capabilities.

 Our Team